 Step five: Choose appropriate categories and titles

 Determining categories can be quite simple if you create distinctly different categories of work.
 If you shoot food, architecture, and portraiture, there you have it.
-But, say you shoot kids lifestyle for fashion clients, it probably won’t make sense to have separate “lifestyle,” “fashion” and “kids” sections.
+Say you shoot kids lifestyle for fashion clients, it probably won’t make sense to have separate “lifestyle,” “fashion” and “kids” sections.
 Sometimes mixing different types of pictures makes the strongest presentation.
 I tend to take it on a case by case basis when people shoot specialties with blurry edges.
 And when editing for a website, you’ll have to name those categories too.
 Sometimes simple and descriptive works best.
 But other times a more lyrical approach is called for.
 For example, a food photographer might choose categories like Eat, Drink, Be Merry!
 Or instead of Farms, Chefs, Dining – Grow It, Cook It, Eat It might serve the same purpose but with a bit more style.

 Step six: Create an editing method

 Managing 500 photographs can be a challenge.
 So it’s important to create a systematic way to evaluate and distill that large group down to the final edit.
 Some photo editors can do it on a computer screen.
 I prefer to make small prints (about 3×4″) on cheap paper.
-I find it easier to visualize and quicker to compare lots of images on a big table than on a monitor.
+Usually, I find it easier to visualize and quicker to compare lots of images on a big table than on a monitor.
 I experiment with different combinations of photos until I start to see patterns emerge.
 Rather than forcing my preconceived notions onto the pictures, I try to let the actual photos guide my choices about categories, pairings and sequences.
 But whatever your method, you want to have it be such that you can make steady progress towards your final edit.

 Step seven: Sequencing and layout